6401 NE 10th Avenue

 Some types of vows and examples

-Family or Community Vows: promising to care for a parent for as long as we are able; vowing to raise and care for a child; to help people in abusive situations, vowing to care for the Earth.
+Family or community vows: promising to care for a parent for as long as we are able; vowing to raise and care for a child; promising to help people in abusive situations; vowing to care for the Earth.

-The Shrine of Vows is open to everyone in the wider Buddhist community and anyone else who wants to participate by leaving a token of their own deep intentions.
-For more details contact Great Vow Zen Monastery 503-728-0654.
+The Shrine of Vows is open to everyone who wants to participate by leaving a token of their own deep intentions.
+For more details contact Great Vow Zen Monastery by email or call 503-728-0654.